American River South Fork near Coloma

 Concrete bridge for highway 49.
 River access should be legal, but at times has been prohibited and enforced by the county.
 Cheapskates prefer to put in or take out here.

 Henningsen County Park in Lotus.
+Mileage (in parentheses) resets.
 This is probably the best stopping and starting point for breaking up this run into two sections.
-High parking fees, considering that this is public land.
+High parking fees, for public land.
 Oddly, overnight parking is not allowed!

 Lotus Ledge.
 Before the flood of 1997, this made a good surfing hole on the left, but has been (temporarily?) eliminated.